De Bruyne to miss three games for Man City after catching Covid-19 while away with Belgium

 What has been said?

-Asked for a fitness update ahead of a meeting with Toffees at the Etihad Stadium, Guardiola has said: “Jack is getting better, Phil Foden came back with a problem on his leg and unfortunately Kevin got positive for Covid in Belgium.”
+Asked for a fitness update ahead of a meeting with Toffees at the Etihad Stadium, Guardiola has said: "Jack is getting better after the international break.
+Phil Foden came back with a disturbing knock in his leg but he is getting better.

+"Unfortunately Kevin got positive from Covid in Belgium so he will be isolated for 10 days.
+Jack I don’t think so.
+Phil, we’ll see."

-The City boss added on De Bruyne: “We found out two days ago, he is here.
+The City boss added on De Bruyne: “Two days ago he told me he got positive.
+He is here (in England).

-“Forget about fitness and momentum, he is positive now he has to recover.
+“Forget about the fitness and the momentum.
+Now he is positive he has to recover well and go with less symptoms as possible.
+The health of the human being is more important than anything else.

-“We have to be careful, people are dying from Covid, he is vaccinated so hopefully he will be okay.
-There is no concern about rhythm it's about the human being.”
+“So one person tests positive, be careful because still now people are dying about this pandemic situation.

+“He was vaccinated so he was more protected.
+Hopefully he will have minor symptoms.

 Which games will De Bruyne miss?